dynamsoft-docs/barcode-reader-docs/parameters/reference/all-module-deviation.md

 ## Setting Methods
-`AllModuleDeviation` is supported to be set through JSON template.
+`AllModuleDeviation` can be set via JSON template.

 ### As JSON Parameter
 `AllModuleDeviation` as a JSON parameter is a number value defined as below.